 APRIL is also the world’s second largest producer of bleached hardwood kraft pulp.
 In addition to its own paper production, the company’s pulp is used by paper companies in China, Korea, Indonesia, India, Japan, and Europe.

 The company’s primary mills are in Indonesia and China, including subsidiary Riau Andalan Pulp & Paper (RAPP), which operates one of the world’s largest paper mills in Riau Province, Sumatra.
 APRIL’s fibre is sourced primarily from Indonesia and Latin America.
+Main brands are PaperOne

 For more detailed analysis of APRIL’s social and environmental risk and its violations of its 2014 forest policy, see this February 2015 Fact Sheet from the European Environmental Paper Network.

 New policy, implementation & failures

 In June 2015, after many years of campaigning to stop deforestation by APRIL and after many brands started to avoid their products, APRIL announced a Sustainable Forest Management Policy version 2.0 (SFMP 2.0) (http://www.aprilasia.com/en/sustainability/sustainability-policy), which includes a commitment to zero deforestation and an immediate stop to clearing of natural forests.
 The new policy is within a “Sustainability Framework” developed by its parent, RGE Group.

 Civil society organisations in the Environmental Paper Network welcomed the move in various tones.
 But all remain cautious, waiting to look how the policy will be implemented on the ground.
 Local and international NGOs announced they will be monitoring the implementation of the policy by APRIL.

 However, APRIL’s implementation of its own commitments has been unsatisfactory: